material-motion/material-motion/community/communication.md

 ## Code of conduct concerns

-Code of conduct concerns (emails visible only to core contributors): material-motion-coc@googlegroups.com
+Code of conduct concerns (emails visible only to core team): material-motion-coc@googlegroups.com

 ## Twitter